Silken Prey is the 23rd novel in the Prey series written by popular crime-fiction author John Sandford.

 As usual Lucas works to solve the case super efficiently and returns to the Governor with much needed results.

 Weather Davenport is back to working full time at the hospital as the housekeeper takes care of the new Davenport baby girl.
-Sam Davenport is in preschool now and Letty in school as usual.
+Sam Davenport is in preschool now and Letty in school.

 The research Lucas has done leads him on to bigger fish to catch and he looks up professional killers tied to the case indirectly.